DeadPool-4422/a7y18lte-Resources/README.md

 You can download the recoveries from [this link](https://github.com/DeadPool-4422/Action-TWRP-Builder/releases).

+Note : - The zips seem to be failing to install use the recovery.img instead to install the recoveries instead

 These recoveries were built from the source tree available at this [repository](https://github.com/AKSharma87/TWRP_device_samsung_a7y18lte).

 ### Recovery Installation